davidjb/django-mssql-backend/README.rst

    String.
 ODBC Driver to use (``"ODBC Driver 13 for SQL Server"``, ``"SQL Server Native Client 11.0"``, ``"FreeTDS"`` etc).
    Default is ``"ODBC Driver 13 for SQL Server"``.

+   The specified driver must be installed and available to ``pyodbc``; follow instructions on the `pyodbc wiki <https://github.com/mkleehammer/pyodbc/wiki>`_ for how to install the relevant drivers on your system.

 -  isolation_level